fetchai/docs-archived/docs/i_nets/quickstart-aw1.md

 11. Use the CLI to send some funds from your registration agent to the whitelist adddress:

-    - `aea transfer fetchai fetch19unnpas52q0us5lp7e2pmnkrmywjhnau224yel 10`
+    - `aea transfer fetchai fetch1a3ecdm538yt4xlz6kc39xf0h3syge0mlrr0jgf 10`

 We would really value your feedback.
-Please fill in [this]() survey to help us improve.
+Survey coming soon!